-This Streamflow and Reservoir Elevation Gaging Plan (Gaging Plan or Plan) was prepared by the Sacramento Municipal Utility District (SMUD) in response to the State Water Resources Control Board (SWRCB) 401 Water Quality Certification Condition 6 (SWRCB 2014) and Condition 36 of the United States Forest Service (USFS) 4(e) as described in the FERC Order Issuing New License (License or new License) of July 23rd, 2014 for the Upper American River Project (UARP), FERC Project No. 2101(FERC 2014).
-Attachment 1 consists of the conditions contained in the various documents which are applicable to this monitoring plan.
+This revised Streamflow and Reservoir Elevation Gaging Plan (Gaging Plan or Plan) was prepared by the Sacramento Municipal Utility District (SMUD) in response to the Federal Energy Regulatory Commission's (FERC) Order Modifying and Approving the original Plan, dated July 28, 2015, which required a revision once the proposed modifications described in the original Plan were complete.
+The original Plan was developed in compliance with the State Water Resources Control Board (SWRCB) 401 Water Quality Certification Condition 6 (SWRCB 2014) and Condition 36 of the United States Forest Service (USFS) 4(e) as described in the FERC Order Issuing New License (License or new License) of July 23rd, 2014 for the Upper American River Project (UARP), FERC Project No. 2101 (FERC 2014) and amended in 2016 (FERC 2016).
+Attachment 1 consists of the conditions contained in the various documents which are applicable to this Plan.

 The UARP lies within El Dorado and Sacramento counties, primarily within lands of the Eldorado National Forest.
-The UARP consists of three major storage reservoirs-Loon Lake, Union Valley and Ice House (with a combined capacity of 379,622 acre-feet), eight smaller regulating or diversion reservoirs, and eight powerhouses.
-The UARP began operations in 1961 and has a generating capacity of approximately 688 megawatts.
+The UARP consists of three major storage reservoirs - Loon Lake, Union Valley, and Ice House (with a combined capacity of 379,622 acre-feet), eight smaller regulating or diversion reservoirs, and eight powerhouses.
+The UARP began operations in 1961 and has an authorized installed generating capacity of approximately 640 megawatts.
 The UARP also includes recreation facilities containing over 700 campsites, five boat ramps, and hiking and bicycling trails at the reservoirs.

 SMUD owns and maintains the various dams of the UARP.
-The original designs of the outlet works and the gaging sites for these dams were engineered for the streamflows that SMUD released pursuant to the original License issued by FERC in 1957.
-The new License requires SMUD to increase the minimum streamflow releases at all the UARP dams.
-It also requires SMUD to make special releases at certain dams for stream channel maintenance (referred to as pulse flows), whitewater boating, and water temperature control.
+The original design of the outlet works and gaging sites for these dams were engineered for the streamflows that SMUD released pursuant to the original License issued by FERC in 1957.
+The new License issued in 2014 requires SMUD to increase the minimum streamflow releases at all the UARP dams.
+It also requires SMUD to make special releases at certain dams for stream channel maintenance (referred to as pulse flows), recreation streamflows for whitewater boating, and water temperature control.
 Ramping rates are also required during periods when SMUD increases and decreases releases for boating and pulse flow purposes.

-SMUD will monitor the volume of releases from these dams to assure compliance with release requirements contained in the License.
-This will require SMUD to modify the outlet works and/or gaging facilities at certain dams.
-Additionally, as part of the License, SMUD is required to maintain minimum water surface elevations at some UARP reservoirs (SWRCB 401 Water Quality Certification Condition 5, SWRCB 2014).
+SMUD monitors the volume of releases from these dams to assure compliance with streamflow release requirements contained in the License.
+This also required SMUD to modify the outlet works and/or gaging facilities at certain dams.
+Additionally, as part of the License, SMUD is required to maintain minimum water surface elevations at some UARP reservoirs (SWRCB Condition 5 and USFS Condition 49, Appendices A and B, respectively, FERC 2014).